 Lava Hike on Big Island – Get close to flowing lava & feel the heat (USA)

-Categories: Travel reports, Dream Destinations, North America, USA, Hawaii
+Categories: Travel reports, Dream Destinations, North America, United States, Hawaii

 Seeing flowing lava from very close has always been a dream of ours and was therefore at the top of our bucket list.
 And today was finally the day when this dream was to come true.
 Today, a Lava Hike in Hawai’i Volcanoes National Park was on the agenda 🙂